huggingface/tokenizers/docs/source/quicktour.rst

         :end-before: END check_sep
         :dedent: 4

-Here is how we can set the post-processing to give us the tradditional BERT inputs:
+Here is how we can set the post-processing to give us the traditional BERT inputs:

 .. only:: python